Skip to main content

 4. Build config.yaml

-Start from the AKS example in the repo: examples/minimal-aks.yaml.
+Start from the AKS example config: minimal-aks.yaml.
 The shape:

 deployment: